 When proposing interview times, keep in mind that au pairs will typically be in their home country at the time of the interview.
 Look up the time in the country where the au pair is located.

 We recommend using Skype as the preferred way to conduct an interview.
 Skype is a free software that allows you to video chat for free.
 You can download Skype.
 Another option for many au pairs is WhatsApp.
 Connecting with your au pairs on this free messaging platform is an easy way to keep in touch between interviews, as well!

 Questions and Topics to Discuss During the Interview

 - Describe your home and where you live.
+Provide pictures, if possible.

 - Describe a typical day in your household.